sehHeiden/poll_election_bavaria_2023/readme.md

 ## Task

 Analyse the mastodon toots about the bavarian election on Oct, 8th 2023.
 Appling a sentiment analysis on the toots.
-Differentiate region by Mastodon instance.

-Perhaps also by language features?
-Trying to differentiat by age.
+Differentiate region.

 ## Background